epfl-ada/ada-2024-project-bluesweater/README.md

 ## Main project sections

 ### Section 1: Global Influence in Cinema
-Global cinema has become increasingly interconnected, with countries and regions collaborating on productions, sharing talent, culture and influencing each other’s storytelling styles.
-To explore this phenomenon, we aim to apply graph theory to map the connections between countries, actors, and directors, visualizing the intricate web of international film collaborations.
-By analyzing these networks, we aim to uncover which regions are becoming catalysts for global influence and how foreign film industries are reacting and evolving.
-This component is essential in synthesizing a deeper understanding of the dynamics that shape the global entertainment ecosystem.
+The global cinema landscape reflects the dominance of certain countries and languages in shaping the film industry.
+To be more specific, we plan to analyze our data to identify the top countries and languages in the film industry.
+Additionally, we examined how these factors relate to critical metrics such as budget and revenue, offering insights into their impact on global cinematic success.
+This approach provides a straightforward yet valuable perspective on the key players and their contributions to the entertainment ecosystem.

 ### Section 2: Blueprint of Success in Acting
 In the movie lab, an actor's journey to stardom is a critical ingredient in our cinematic formula.
-Actors reach their breakthrough moments at different stages, at what age do they typically "ignite," and is there a critical mass of roles that triggers success, or can one iconic role act as a catalyst for fame?
+Actors reach their breakthrough moments at different stages—at what age do they typically "ignite," and is there a critical mass of roles that triggers success, or can one iconic role act as a catalyst for fame?
 Does this trajectory vary between men and women?
-By examining trends in performance, box office revenue, audience ratings, and age, we aim to uncover the rising of actors.
+To analyze this, we also use our *Oscar Score*, a weighted metric reflecting actors' achievements through Oscar wins and nominations, to uncover trends in performance, box office revenue, audience ratings, and age, shedding light on the paths actors take to rise to prominence.

-### Section 3: Troops and their influence on Movie Success
+### Section 3: Tropes and their influence on Movie Success
 Character tropes are central to storytelling, but which ones consistently lead to success on the big screen?
 In this section, we will explore how different character archetypes and gender pairings impact a film’s performance, from box office revenue to critics’ and audience ratings.
 By analyzing patterns in successful movies, we aim to uncover which tropes resonate most with viewers and whether certain dynamics—such as the pairing of leads by gender or genre-specific archetypes—play a significant role.
 This study seeks to provide insights into the storytelling elements that drive both commercial and critical acclaim, offering a deeper understanding of how character dynamics shape the overall success of a movie.